RBUSD CAASPP Results 2018-19

 California Assessment of Student Performance and Progress (CAASPP)

-In Spring 2015, 2016, & 2017, students in Grades 3-8 and 11 completed the online assessments known as the California Assessment of Student Performance and Progress (CAASPP) exams in mathematics and English Language Arts (ELA).
+In the spring of 2015-2019, students in Grades 3-8 and 11 completed the online assessments known as the California Assessment of Student Performance and Progress (CAASPP) exams in mathematics and English Language Arts (ELA).
 There are two ELA sections and two math sections on the Summative Assessment.
-If your child was in Grade 5, 8, or 10 during the 2016-17 school year, they also took the pilot of the California Science Test.

 These assessments in mathematics and English Language Arts cannot be related to previous California State content exams as the Summative is centered on college readiness exams.
-The 2015 Summative scores represent a data baseline or starting point to understand future individual student academic progress.
-On the 2016-17 score reports, you will see your child's scores for this year as well as the past two years.
-Please note there are no scores for the California Science Test since this year was only a pilot test.
+On the 2018-2019 score reports, you will see your child's scores for this year as well as the past three years.

 These assessments include a computer adaptive exam to better understand individual student proficiencies in mathematics and ELA.
-To learn more about computer adaptive exams, please access the following: Computer Adaptive Testing.
+To learn more about computer-adaptive exams, please access the following:

 In the 2014-15 school year, using Measure Q dollars, the RBUSD implemented a one-to-one Chromebook model.
 A Chromebook was issued to every student in grades 3 - 12.
 Having technology in the hands of every student simplified the logistics of the SBAC testing process.
 Teachers and students used the Chromebooks in their classrooms all year.
 During SBAC testing students were comfortable using their keyboards to navigate the test, and were able to focus on content.